dsaidgovsg/airflow-pipeline/README.md

 To deploy, use only the `docker-compose.yml` file i.e. `docker-compose -p afp -f docker-compose.yml up --build -d`

-## Environment dependencies for deployment (in Docker images)
+## What this gives you

-This docker image depends on [`datagovsg/python-spark-airflow:1.7`](https://hub.docker.com/r/datagovsg/python-spark-airflow/) image which depends on [`datagovsg/python-spark:2.7-1.6.1`](https://hub.docker.com/r/datagovsg/python-spark/).
-See their respective docker files to know where the dependencies are loaded.
+This docker image is based off [`datagovsg/python-spark-airflow:1.7`](https://hub.docker.com/r/datagovsg/python-spark-airflow/) image which is based off [`datagovsg/python-spark:2.7-1.6.1`](https://hub.docker.com/r/datagovsg/python-spark/).
+See their respective docker files to know where they are installed.

 - Python 2.7
 - Spark 1.6.1
 - Hadoop 2.6.1
-- Sqoop 1.4.6
-- PostgreSQL, MySQL and MS SQL JDBC connectors
+- Sqoop 1.4.6 (with JDBC connectors for PostgreSQL, MySQL and SQL Server)
-- PostgreSQL 9.5
-- Airflow 1.7
+- Airflow 1.7 (with PostgreSQL 9.5)

 ## Hadoop configuration